We’ve finally “made it.”

 That’s where the win is.

-I can tell you with 100% certainty that in spite of any business success we might experience, the thing that keeps me going and excited and makes me want to do this as long as I possibly can is when I have the chance to love a client with everything I’ve got and they receive that and let me into the moments that make up their lives.
+I can tell you with 100% certainty that in spite of any business success we might experience (or may appear to have experienced), the thing that keeps me going and excited and makes me want to do this as long as I possibly can is when I have the chance to love a client with everything I’ve got and they receive that and let me into the moments that make up their lives.
 That’s what keeps me going.

 Now go and make it.
 I know you can.
 I’ve got a hunch that maybe you already have…